Han Ho-gang

-Han Ho-gang (ハン・ホガン, 한호강, born September 18, 1993) is a Japanese footballer who plays for Suwon Samsung Bluewings.
+Han Ho-gang (ハン・ホガン, 한호강, born September 18, 1993) is a Japanese footballer who plays for Vegalta Sendai.

 Career

 Han was born and raised in City of Kyoto, Japan, educated in the system of Chōsen gakkō, Korean school.
 After graduating from the Korea University in Tokyo he signed with the J2 club Montedio Yamagata in 2016.
 In July Han was loaned to J3 team Blaublitz Akita and made his first professional appearance against Fujieda MYFC on Matchweek 19.
 In his second season he created three assists and won the J3 championship.
 On 17 November 2019 he scored his first professional headed goal against Gamba Osaka U-23.
 In his fifth season he bagged six goals and Akita was crowned J3 League champions again.
 He joined the top tier club Yokohama FC and played 24 games in 2021.
 In his seventh season he moved to Korean club Jeonnam Dragons.
 Han signed with K1 team Suwon Samsung Bluewings and hit a goal against Gangwon FC on 13 May 2023.